Miscellaneous Calculators

 Weight of Remaining Tasks 30%

-After hitting "Calculate," the Final Grade Planning Calculator will display the current weighted average and the score required on outstanding work to achieve the desired final grade.
+After hitting "Calculate," the Final Grade Planning Calculator will display your current weighted average alongside the exact score required on your outstanding work to achieve that coveted final grade.

 • Average grade: 85.0 (B).